LK Current Account for November 2025: Narrower Surplus Signals Shifting External Dynamics

 FAQs

-- What are the main risks to LK’s Current Account outlook?
+- What are the main risks to Sri Lanka's current account outlook?

-- Risks include global demand shocks, commodity price volatility, geopolitical tensions, and domestic fiscal imbalances.
+- Risks include global commodity price swings, geopolitical tensions, and domestic fiscal or monetary policy shifts that could disrupt external balances.

 This has been drafted with AI assistance and then thoroughly reviewed, refined, and approved by our human editorial team to ensure accuracy, and originality.